lxieyang/lxieyang.github.io/index.md

 I am honored to be an undergraduate researcher in the [Crowds + Machines Lab](http://web.eecs.umich.edu/~wlasecki/croma.html) advised by [Dr. Walter S. Lasecki](https://web.eecs.umich.edu/~wlasecki/).
 My research interests include Human-computer Interaction, intelligent systems, user interface development, and human-in-the-loop machine learning.
 My vision is to build intelligent systems and interfaces that improve everyday experiences, and investigate how machine learning could be integrated into the solution.

-I am planning to become a PhD student in Computer Science after my graduation from University of Michigan.

 <!--
 I began my **programming journey** with `C` and `C++`, so I'm pretty familiar with those two languages.
 I'm also good at using `MATLAB` to do **batch processing** and **image manipulation**, which is very common in **machine learning** and **computer vision**.
 I'm currently using `Java` and `Python` to write several course projects as well as other small applications.